Heatblur-Simulations/f-14-manual/src/systems/weapon_systems/lantirn/overview.md

 The two-way hat on the side (5) selects either the A/G or A/A modes of operation for the pod.

-Located on the left side of the stick head is a two way slider (6), springloaded to return to center.
+Located on the left side of the stick head is a two way slider (6), spring-loaded to return to center.
 This switch changes the function of the right four-way hat.

 Sliding it forwards allows for selection of manual gain while releasing and sliding it forwards